 Changes SMS necessarily means having to retrain employees, no way around it.
 That being said, superior modern tools feature initial and recurrent SMS training that is all automated.
 So of course, there is an undeniable initial training investment in switching your SMS, but in the long run training may be more efficient.

 Your New SMS Program Should Adapt to YOUR Needs

 Continuing the discussion of concerns, something many safety managers are misguided about is what should happen when they switch the program.
 Let’s make one point very clear:

 - Whatever new SMS program you adopt, it should adapt to your existing procedures.

 This is very important.
 Switching your SMS does not mean changing it entirely.
-For example, if you get an SMS software, your concern should be how the software can fit your needs, and NOT how you can adapt your program to suite the software.
+For example, if you get SMS software, your concern should be how the software can fit your needs, and NOT how you can adapt your program to suit the software.

 What Happens to Safety Data When Switching

 The other major misguided concern when switching SMS concerns data loss.
 Safety managers don’t want to lose existing hazard reports, etc.

 Fortunately, integrating existing data, such as on an Excel spreadsheet, into a modern aviation SMS database is fairly straightforward.
 For example: